ivanbicalho/flash-cli/README.md

 ## The config.json file

-The config.json file is optional and contains all of the template configuration, which are the template's description and variables.
+The config.json file is optional and contains all of the template configuration, which are the template description and variables.

-The template's description will be show to user when it interacts with the flash CLI, to help it to understand what that template does.
+The template description will be shown to the user when they interact with the flash CLI, to help them understand what that template does.

-The variables are used to replace the occurrences on the template files and directories.
+The variables are used to replace the occurrences on the template files and folders.

 The config.json structure example:

 ```json